 Any paper-based materials (textbooks, notes, etc) are allowed during tests and exams.

 Any calculator may be used during the tests and exams.

-The midterms are optional and there are no make-up for either of them.
-If you choose not to write the midterms, or cannot write it due to illness or other reasons, then the usual approach will be followed: the contribution from the midterms will be added to the final examination weighting.
-Please note however, the course grading is structured in a way to minimize your risk and spread out your learning pace.
+The midterm is optional and there is no make-up for it.
+If you choose not to write the midterm, or cannot write it due to illness or other reasons, then the usual approach will be followed: the contribution from the midterm will be added to the final examination weighting.

 All assignments will be graded, and the mean of all assignments used to calculate the assignment grade.
-You should expect \(N \approx 6\), and the assignments will be more frequent at the start of the course, slowing down at the end.
+You should expect \(N \approx 5\) or \(6\), and the assignments will be more frequent at the start of the course, slowing down at the end.